SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-WPF-Chart/README.md

 }
  ```

 **Step 4:** The second column of the grid layout contains a StackPanel with a Slider, TextBox and TextBlock, allowing the user to change the annotation value dynamically.
+The TextBox_TextChanged event ensures valid input by clamping values between 0 and the maximum of the Y_Axis.

 **XAML**